-A corporate co-trustee is entitled to reasonable compensation based on the compensation charged similarly situated national banking organizations trustee services in the same location.
-An individual cotrustee is not entitle to any compensation [or] an individual is co-trustee entitled to one fourth the compensation of the corporate co-trustee.
+A corporate co-trustee is entitled to reasonable compensation based on the compensation charged bv similarly situated national banking organizations for trustee services in the same location.
+An individual cotrustee is not entitle to any compensation [or] an individual co-trustee is entitled to one fourth the compensation of the corporate co-trustee.